tonitech/vpn/intl.en-US/Product Overview/What is VPN Gateway?.md

 VPN Gateway offers the following benefits:

 -   High security: You can use the IKE and IPsec protocols to encrypt data to ensure data security and reliability.

--   High availability: With active/standby hot backup, VPN Gateway automatically switches over to failover mode within seconds to ensure session continuity and service availability.
+-   High availability: With active/standby hot backup, VPN Gateway automatically switches over to the failover mode within seconds to ensure session continuity and service availability.
 -   Low cost: The encrypted Internet-based channel of VPN Gateway is more cost-effective than a leased line.
 -   Easy to use: VPN Gateway is ready for use after you purchase it, with no additional configurations required.